DPIclimate/broker/readme.md

 The scale of the Digital Agriculture project is relatively small - comprising some few hundred devices in the field - so the rate of messages and the performance required from even the busiest components are modest.
 The implementation reflects this, having enough performance and resiliency to support our use-case while exploring solutions to the challenges mentioned above.

-To address the problem of routing the data from different devices in the field - for example after replacing a broken device - to the same final destinations IoTa has the notion of physical devices and logical devices.
+To address the problem of routing the data from different devices in the field - for example after replacing a broken device - to the same final destinations IoTa introduces the notion of physical and logical devices.
 Physical devices are the devices in the field, sending data via some means to be accepted by the front-end processors.
+Logical devices represent a device in a destination system or database such as a tank sensor or weather station whose timeseries data may be provided by different physical devices over time as the phyiscal devices are replaced for maintenance purposes.

 Due to the disparate nature of sources and destinations, IoTa has a minimalistic view of devices, comprising an id, name, location, and a last seen timestamp.
 Physical devices also record their 'source' and some source-specific information to allow fast device lookups to be performed based upon information in an incoming message.
 Each device has a map of free-form properties associated with it that is available for use by the various components of the system.